 2012 - First Kutamba Graduation

 The 29 students in Kutamba Primary School’s pioneer class graduated!
-Sheila (pictured center left) was so excited, she danced all the way to the ceremony.
+Sheila (pictured center left) danced all the way to the ceremony because she was so excited.
 They joined 30 Nyaka Primary School and 15 regional secondary school graduates.

 2014 - First Nyaka Students Graduate

 The first class of Nyaka Primary School students graduated from secondary school!
 Fourteen students received their high school diplomas.
 Twelve of these students applied to universities to continue their education.

 Fifty students came from Nyaka and Kutamba Primary Schools to begin their first day of secondary school.
 Construction on the school continued until 2020.

 2016 - Secondary School Grows